Destination Guides

 Final thoughts

 If Kyoto’s crowds are wearing you down, this is the antidote day: the same prefecture, a thousand-year-old view, and boat houses with seagull escorts.
-Book the $32 Osaka tour midweek and do the leg-view without shame.
+Book the ¥5,177 ($32) Osaka tour midweek and do the leg-view without shame.
+GetYourGuide runs the same route as Amanohashidate & Ine Funaya & Ine Bay Day Tour, ¥8,109 ($50.12), 430 reviews.
+Viator doesn’t list this specific route out of Kyoto, its Kansai catalog leans toward private cars and custom itineraries, worth a look only if you’d rather skip the shared bus entirely.

 More off-route Kansai: Himeji · Nara’s deer park · day tours ranked.